 Trusts aren’t necessary for everyone, but they can be a powerful estate planning tool when used properly.
 To set up a trust, the creator (or settlor) spells out the terms of how the trust will function, appoints a trustee to manage the trust, and designates a beneficiary.
 Trusts come in all shapes and sizes and can serve a variety of purposes.

 When you transfer property to a trust, it can protect those assets from creditors and offer significant tax advantages.
 Keeping your property in a trust can also help your heirs avoid probate, saving time and money.
-An experienced estate planning lawyer can discuss your options and help you decide if a trust is right for you.
+An experienced Dover estate planning attorney can discuss your options and help you decide if a trust is right for you.

 Let us help you start planning your legacy today.
 At Batson Nolan PLC, we offer a full range of legal services related to estate planning.
 Whether you want a simple will drawn up or need sophisticated tax planning incorporated into your estate plan, we can help.